 Your competition, both direct and indirect, including the 16-year-old playing on the computer right now, will identify opportunities that you may miss.

 This is the time when information about the emerging landscape becomes critical for the survival of the fittest in hard economic times.
 This is where knowing how to change and where to change needs to be real-time information.

 The changes in the world of business and commerce have continued to accelerate over the years.
 The main changes we have seen is the ability for those who are creative, driven, and a bit of a risk taker to find themselves standing at the top amongst the rubble of outdated companies.

 There is a saying I have heard numerous times in competitive sales environments, “do not rest on laurels.”
-This means do not remain so satisfied with your achievements that you make no effort to improve.
+Meaning, do not remain so satisfied with your achievements that you make no effort to improve.

 Resting on your laurels seems like a silly thing to do when economic times get tough and the competition will start to get more resourceful.
 It seems to me, as tough as change might be, it is needed most during times like these.

 As we move through the tough times and the innovative ways companies will find to get through, we will also see the large Dinosaurs of the business world divided into piles of fossils and the corporate Dodo birds falling prey to the changing landscape.

 Those who will survive and thrive will be those who can most quickly adapt to the changes in their environment by staying in-tuned with the changes that are occurring, continuously listening to their troops, and leading an organization through the dense forest and rapid waters that are ahead.